ACCOUNTS AND AUDIT UNDER THE NEW COMPANIES ACT 2013

 The 2013 Act has introduced a significant difference in the definition of the term, ‘financial year’, which has been defined in section

 2(41) of the 2013 Act to mean April to March.

 There are several reasons for a company to use a year-end which is different from April to March.
 These include companies which are subsidiaries of foreign companies that follow a different year-end or entities which have significant subsidiaries outside India which need to follow a different year-end, etc. Accordingly, it would not be appropriate to mandate a single year-end for all companies.
 Since the 2013 Act does not mandate any specific rules or requirements on the basis of a specific year, as in the case of tax laws, the reason for requiring a uniform year-end under the 2013 Act, seems to be unclear.

 Further, recent notifications or circulars of the Ministry seem to indicate relaxation in the norms for requiring approvals from the Tribunal or the central government, etc for matters which are administrative or procedural in nature.
 Accordingly, the option available with companies to seek an exemption from the Tribunal will create additional administrative and procedural roadblocks, with no benefits to the companies.
 Rather, they will need to expend additional costs as well as time either by way of seeking an exemption or preparing multiple sets of financial statements.

 Audit and auditors

-The 2013 Act features extensive changes within the area of audit and auditors with a view to enhance audit effectiveness and accountability of the auditors.
-These changes undoubtedly, have a considerable impact on the audit profession.
+The 2013 Act features extensive changes within the area of audit and auditors with a view to enhancing audit effectiveness and accountability of the auditors.
+These changes undoubtedly have a considerable impact on the audit profession.
 However, it needs to be noted that these changes will also have a considerable impact on the company in terms of time, efforts and expectations involved.
 Apart from introducing new concepts such as rotation of audit firms and class action suits, the 2013 Act also increases the auditor’s liability substantially in comparison with the 1956 Act.